When the billions begin to roll in

 My prayer is for God to so bless me that I will live out the lyrics of Gaise Baba’s song ‘We will spend for Jesus…We will spend the billions’.

-So, for those who are interested to open a church to test how much their social or spiritual acumen could raise and to teach how to run a church that does not take donations from members and much more how to plow every resource generated back to the ministry in the form of free schools, hospitals, jobs and more for members, you may please reach out.
+So, for those who are interested in opening a church to test how much their social or spiritual acumen can raise and to teach how to run a church that does not take donations from members and much more how to plow back every resource generated to the ministry in the form of free schools, hospitals, transportation, food, jobs and more for members, you may please reach out.

 Timothy-Crown ADERIBIGBE is a journalist and strategic communication specialist